Slice#

 Parameters#

-The slicing instructions for each dimension, specified as an iterable of integers, slices, or ellipses.
+The slicing instructions for each dimension.
 Each element corresponds to a dimension in the input image.

 Additional keyword arguments passed to the parent Feature class.